Jaguar F-Type review

 The car also looks perfectly in proportion from almost any angle.
 Desirability is almost as important as performance and handling in this class, and the F-Type has both in spades.
 Size-wise, the F-Type sits somewhere between the compact Porsche Boxster and larger Porsche 911.
 The soft-top is particularly elegant: it boasts tight lines that work perfectly with the body design, and folds down in just 12 seconds.

-The F-Type V6 and V6 S have alloy wheels and a neat twin-exit central exhaust, while the V8 S looks even bolder, thanks to its larger wheels and four-exit exhaust.
+The F-Type V6 and V6 S have alloy wheels and a neat twin-exit central exhaust, while the V8 R looks even bolder, thanks to its larger wheels and four-exit exhaust.
+Four wheel drive cars get a bigger power bulge on the bonnet and new air vents, while a Sport Design Pack beefs up the styling – it’s standard on the R, optional on the other models.

 Climb inside, and the drama continues.
-For starters, the pop-out door handles add a sense of occasion; then, when you press the starter button, two air vents rise from the top of the driver-focused dash.
-The joystick-style gearlever and toggle switches all feel special, although the low-resolution touchscreen sat-nav does let the side down with its basic graphics.
+For starters, the pop-out door handles add a sense of occasion; then, when you press the starter button, the air vents rise from the top of the driver-focused dash.
+The joystick-style gearlever and toggle switches all feel special, while a revised touchscreen system is far better than before, if still not up to BMW and Audi standards of usability.
+Jaguar’s InControl apps provide added and useful functionality.

 All version get leather trim as standard, but Jaguar has taken a leaf out of the Porsche book by putting many of the most desirable features on the options list.
 Comfort items such as heated seats and a wind deflector will both cost you extra.